 Dr. Antonio S. Abacan Jr., 73 years old, Filipino, was elected as one of the Advisers to the Board of Directors of GT Capital Holdings, Inc. on 12 May 2014.
 Concurrently, he is the Vice Chairman of Metrobank Group of Companies.
-He also chairs companies within the group such as Toyota Financial Services (Phils.)
-Inc., Sumisho Motor Finance Corporation, Manila Medical Services Inc., Manila Tytana Colleges, and Circa 2000 Homes, Inc. He also holds other significant positions such as: Senior Adviser of Metropolitan Bank and Trust Company; Vice Chairman and Executive Director of Global Business Power Corporation; and Vice Chairman and Director of Panay Energy Development Corporation.
-He concurrently serves as Director in other companies such as: Cebu Energy Development Corporation; Panay Power Corporation; Panay Power Holdings; ARB Power Ventures, Inc.; GBH Power Resources Inc.; Global Formosa Power Holdings Inc.; Global Energy Supply Corporation; Vivant Corporation; Cebu Holding, Inc.; and Taal Land, Inc. He is the Honorary Chairman of ORIX Metro Leasing and Finance Corporation and also serves as a member of the Advisory board of Federal Land, Inc. and Toyota Manila Bay Corporation Group.
+He also chairs companies within the group such as TFSPH, Sumisho Motor Finance Corporation, Manila Medical Services Inc., Manila Tytana Colleges, and Circa 2000 Homes, Inc. He also holds other significant positions such as: Senior Adviser of Metropolitan Bank and Trust Company; Vice Chairman and Executive Director of GBPC; and Vice Chairman and Director of Panay Energy Development Corporation.
+He concurrently serves as Director in other companies such as: Cebu Energy Development Corporation; Panay Power Corporation; Panay Power Holdings; ARB Power Ventures, Inc.; GBH Power Resources Inc.; Global Formosa Power Holdings Inc.; Global Energy Supply Corporation; Vivant Corporation; Cebu Holding, Inc.; and Taal Land, Inc. He is the Honorary Chairman of ORIX Metro Leasing and Finance Corporation and also serves as a member of the Advisory board of Federal Land, Inc. and TMBC Group.
 He is Trustee and Treasurer of the Philippine Business Center; Director for Banking, Finance, and Taxation of the Philippine Chamber of Commerce and Industry; member of the Board of Governors of Makati Commercial Estate Association (MACEA); President of DARE Philippines Association Inc., and Senior Adviser of the Metrobank Foundation.
 He is also a member of the Board of Trustees of GT Metro Foundation.
 He is also a member of the Stanford University Alumni Association.
 For his personal accomplishments, he was awarded The Outstanding Filipino Award (TOFIL) for Banking by the Philippine Jaycee Senate in 2008 and Huwarang Anak ng Bulakan/Outstanding Bulakeno Achievers by Club Bulakeno, Inc. in 2011.
 He was also awarded Outstanding Alumnus by the following institutions: Mapua Institute of Technology in 1987; Meycauayan College in 1988; and the Far Eastern University in 2007.
 He was an Ulirang Ama Awardee by the National Father's Day & Mother's Day Foundation; a Communications and Leadership Awardee by Toastmaster International in 2006; a CEO Excel Awardee by the International Association of Business Communicators (IABC); and Dangal ng Lipi Awardee in 1999 by Outstanding Bulakenos.
 Dr. Abacan holds a Bachelor of Science degree in Business Administration, Major in Banking and Finance from the Mapua Institute of Technology and Major in Accounting from the Far Eastern University.
 He completed the Executive Program of the Stanford University Graduate School of Business.
 He received his Doctorate in Business Administration (Honoris Causa) from the Philippine Women's University.

 Pascual M. Garcia III, 62 years old, Filipino, was appointed as Board Advisor in May 2013.
-He is currently the President of Federal Land, Inc. He also holds several other positions in other companies among which are Vice Chairman of Property Company of Friends, Inc.; Vice Chairman of Cathay International Resources Corp.; President of Horizon Land; President of Omni Orient Management Corp.; Chairman of Metropolitan Park Association; Director for Fed Brent Inc.; Chairman of Central Realty; Director for Toyota Financial Services Philippines; Director for Sumisho Finance Corporation; President of Federal Land Orix Corporation; and Co-Vice Chairman for Cathay International Resources Corporation.
-Prior to joining Federal Land, he served as the President and Director of Philippine Savings Bank from 2001 up to 2013.
+He is currently the President of Fed Land.
+He also holds several other positions in other companies among which are Vice Chairman of PCFI; Vice Chairman of Cathay International Resources Corp.; President of Horizon Land; President of Omni Orient Management Corp.; Chairman of Metropolitan Park Association; Director for Fed Brent Inc.; Chairman of Central Realty; Director for TFSPH; Director for Sumisho Finance Corporation; President of Federal Land Orix Corporation; and Co-Vice Chairman for Cathay International Resources Corporation.
+Prior to joining Fed Land, he served as the President and Director of PSBank from 2001 up to

+2013.
 Mr. Garcia earned his Bachelor's degree in Commerce Major in Management from the Ateneo de Zamboanga University.